ShawnLDonahue/ShawnLDonahue.github.io/_posts/2023-01-23-The-How-And-Why.md

     Get Jekyll running locally by installing Ruby, Bundler, and any other Jekyll dependencies.
 This is important for testing your blog before you push changes.
 Bonus: You can also build locally and see what your blog looks like offline! 🚀

    * Install VS Code
     Grab Visual Studio Code, your all-in-one text editor and development powerhouse.
-Extensions, themes, linting—it’s all here.
+Extensions, themes, linting-it’s all here.

    * Connect VS Code to GitHub
     Set up Git integration in VS Code.
 Use your fine-grained permissions token to authenticate.
-Now you can clone, commit, push, pull, and live your best dev life—all from VS Code.
+Now you can clone, commit, push, pull, and live your best dev life-all from VS Code.

    * Customize Chirpy and Push Changes
     Open your repo in VS Code and start customizing Chirpy!
 Add posts, tweak settings in _config.yml, and make it your own.
 When you're happy, commit your changes and push them back to GitHub. 🚢